AdobeDocs/commerce-webapi/src/pages/get-started/gs-web-api-request.md

 HTTP header | Description | Syntax
 --- | --- | ---
 `Authorization` | Required, except for calls made on behalf of a guest.
-Specifies the authentication token that proves you as the owner of a Magento account.
-You specify the token in the `Authorization` request header with the `Bearer` HTTP authorization scheme. | `Authorization: Bearer <TOKEN>` <br/><br/>`<TOKEN>` is the authentication token returned by the Magento token service.
+Specifies the authentication token that proves you as the owner of a customer, admin, or integration account.
+You specify the token in the `Authorization` request header with the `Bearer` HTTP authorization scheme. | `Authorization: Bearer <TOKEN>` <br/><br/>`<TOKEN>` is the authentication token returned by the token service.
 See [Authentication](./authentication/).
 `Accept` | Optional.
 Specifies the format of the response body.
 Default is `JSON`. | `Accept: application/<FORMAT>` <br/><br/>`<FORMAT>` is either `JSON` or `XML`.
 `Content-Type` | Required for operations with a request body.
 Specifies the format of the request body. | `Content-Type:application/<FORMAT>` <br/><br/>`<FORMAT>` is either `JSON` or `XML`.
 `X-Captcha` | A shopper-entered CAPTCHA value.
 It is required when a shopper enters a CAPTCHA value on the frontend, unless an integration token is provided.
 Forms requiring CAPTCHA values are configured at **Stores** > **Configuration** > **Customers** > **Customer Configuration** > **CAPTCHA** > **Forms**. | String